timsbiomed/tccm-model/docs/core/references/NameAndMeaningReference.md

  * [OntologyTaskReference](OntologyTaskReference.md) - A reference to a purpose for which an ontology can be designed.
  * [OntologyTypeReference](OntologyTypeReference.md) - A reference to the nature of the content of an ontology.
  * [ReasoningAlgorithmReference](ReasoningAlgorithmReference.md) - A reference to a formal algorithm for making inferences about an ontology.
- * [RoleReference](RoleReference.md) - A reference to a role that an individual, organization, or bibliographic reference can play in the construction of a resource or resource component.
+ * [RoleReference](RoleReference.md) - A reference to a role that an individual, organization, or bibliographic reference can play in the construction
- * [SourceAndRoleReference](SourceAndRoleReference.md) - A reference to a source that also includes the role that the source played and/or fixes the particular chapter, page, or other element within the reference.
+ * [SourceAndRoleReference](SourceAndRoleReference.md) - A reference to a source that also includes the role that the source played and/or fixes the particular chapter,
  * [SourceReference](SourceReference.md) - A reference to an individual, organization of bibliographic reference.
  * [StatusReference](StatusReference.md) - A reference to a state in an external ontology authoring workflow.
  * [ValueSetDefinitionReference](ValueSetDefinitionReference.md) - A reference to a set of rules for constructing a value set along with the corresponding value set if known.